Features

 Key points

-• Upload a .zip and NudgeHost extracts it, finds the index.html, and serves the unpacked files as a site.
+• Upload a .zip and NudgeHost extracts it and serves it as a site at its own subdomain, like your-name.nudgehost.site.

-• Asset paths resolve relative to the archive root, so CSS, fonts, images, and scripts load the way they do locally.
+• The site is served from the root of that link, so CSS, fonts, images, and scripts load the way they do locally.

-• Built React, Vue, and plain multi-page sites all work, as long as the entry point is an index.html.
+• Built React, Vue, and plain multi-page sites all work, and client-side routes survive a direct visit.

 Drop a file here and get a shareable link in seconds.